CrossRef/event-data-user-guide/event-data-manual.md

 ### Sending Data

  1. Send your Deposit by POSTing to [`http://sandbox.api.eventdata.crossref.org/api/deposits`](http://sandbox.api.eventdata.crossref.org/api/deposits)
- 1. You will recieve a 202 on success or a 400 on failure.
+ 1. You will receive a 202 on success or a 400 on failure.
  1. You can check on the status of your deposit by visiting `http://sandbox.api.eventdata.crossref.org/api/deposits/«deposit-id»`
  1. Deposits will usually be processed within a few minutes.
 When the status changes from `waiting` to `done`, it has been fully processed.
 If there is an error processing, it will read `failed`.

 ### Ready to go!

  1. When you are happy with your Agent, let us know and we will enable it in the Production service.
- 1. Switch over from the staging environment, `staging.api.eventata.crossref.org` to the Production environment, `api.eventdata.crossref.org`
+ 1. Switch over from the Staging Environment, `staging.api.eventata.crossref.org` to the Production Environment, `api.eventdata.crossref.org`
  1. Enable your agent, push historical deposits if necessary, and start pushing new data!

 ## Examples